microsoft/PSDocs/docs/walkthroughs/arm-template.md

 We will need to import our two JSON files and convert them to objects so that we can easily read the name of each parameter, but also the description.

 While this could be done inline, we will create separate functions that can be called as required.
-Using separate functions in this instance will improve the readability of our code.
+Using separate functions in this case will improve the readability of our code.

 ```powershell
 # A function to break out parameters from an ARM template